 Women of Color in the Arts

-Women of Color in the Arts (WOCA) is a national, grassroots service organization dedicated to creating racial and cultural equity in the performing arts field, by promoting professional opportunities for arts administrators and providing a platform to give voice and visibility to women of color.
-By working to fortify leadership and reinforce a world where everyone has a seat at the table, WOCA aims to cultivate an inclusive field, one as varied in voice and perspective as the communities it serves.
-WOCA works diligently to move the conversation of racial and cultural equity forward with the intent of creating equitable systems for all to prosper inside and outside of the arts.
+Women of Color in the Arts (WOCA) is a national, grassroots service organization dedicated to creating racial equity in the performing arts field, by creating professional opportunities for arts administrators and providing a platform to help give voice and visibility to women of color.
+By working to fortify leadership and reinforce a world where everyone has a seat at the decision-making table, WOCA aims to cultivate an inclusive field with shared power, one as varied in voice and perspective as the communities it serves.
+WOCA works diligently to move to create equitable systems for all to prosper inside and outside of the arts.